The heat kernel on curvilinear polygonal domains in surfaces: The heat kernel on a curvilinear polygonal domain

 We will need to compose, so we will blow up to pass to $\Omega_h^2$ by creating hvff$_{jk}$. \begin{corollary} The kernels $H^{(2)}$ and $P^{(2)}$ also lift to be pc on $\Omega_h^2$, with leading orders $2\nu_{j,0}$ and $\infty$ respectively at hvff$_{jk}$. \end{corollary} Now we eliminate the last error by forming the formal Neumann series

 Note that $T^{-2}P^{(2)}$ vanishes to infinite order at all faces except for ff$_j$, $E_{0j}$, and hvrf$_j$, where it has leading orders $-3$, $0$, and $\nu_{0,j}$ respectively.
-We use Theorem \ref{thm:comp} to analyze the power $(-T^{-2}P^{(2)})^{j}$.
-We see immediately that it also vanishes to infinite order at all other faces and has leading order $-4+j$ at ff$_j$.
-At hvrf$_j$, the index sets have an inductive relationship: the index set for the $j^{th}$ power is the extended union of the index set for the $(j-1)^{st}$ power with $j$ plus the index set for the $0^{th}$ power.
+We use Theorem \ref{thm:comp} to analyze the power $(-T^{-2}P^{(2)})^{k}$.
+We see immediately that it also vanishes to infinite order at all other faces and has leading order $-4+k$ at ff$_j$.
+At hvrf$_j$, the index sets have an inductive relationship: the index set for the $k^{th}$ power is the extended union of the index set for the $(k-1)^{st}$ power with $k$ plus the index set for the $0^{th}$ power.
 The union of all of these is indeed a legitimate index set.
 In particular, there are only a finite number of extended unions involved at order less than $s$ for each value of $s$.
 The leading order is $\nu_{0,j}$, and there is no logarithmic term at that leading order.
 At $E_{0j}$, the index set is the same as that for $P^{(2)}$, with leading order zero.

-All of this allows us to asymptotically sum the Neumann series by Borel's lemma, and as before, the sum is convergent.
+All of this allows us to asymptotically sum the Neumann series, and as before, the sum is convergent.
 The sum $P^{(3)}$ has the same leading orders as $P^{(2)}$ at each boundary hypersurface.
 As before, we let

 and deduce that $H^{(3)}$ is the true heat kernel.